amicuchu/NintendoClientsWiki/ENL-Protocol.md

 To transmit game-data, games can register content transporters to ENL.
 ENL also implements a few content transporters on its own.

 A message consists of one or more records, terminated by a record with type 255.
+No byte swapping is done on the fields.
+The endianness depends on the system.

 ## Record Header
 | Type | Description |